MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Models and Inference details

-For \mirage{} we use the same hyperparameters like the paper, i.e. a latent size of \texttt{4}, training each stage for \texttt{15} epochs, a datasetsize of \texttt{1,000} samples distributed uniformly across difficulty levels.
-For the target image we utilize the last frame of the ground truth visual chain-of-thought.
+For \mirage{} we use the same hyperparameters as in the paper, i.e. a latent size of \texttt{4}, training each stage for \texttt{15} epochs, and a dataset size of \texttt{1,000} samples distributed uniformly across difficulty levels.
+For the target image we utilize the last frame of the ground truth visual chain of thought.
+For the text-only ablation we train with the Stage~1 hyperparameters (\texttt{15} epochs, \texttt{gradient\_accumulation\_steps=8}) on labels in which the latent visual tokens are removed, leaving a pure text chain of thought followed by the final answer.

+We fine-tune \texttt{Qwen2.5-VL-7B-Instruct} with the publicly released Latent-Sketchpad Sketch Decoder (\texttt{sketch\_decoder\_qwen25\_vl.ckpt}) on the same \texttt{1{,}000}-sample Rush Hour dataset (\texttt{200} samples per difficulty level).
+We follow the standard two-stage Latent Sketchpad recipe: \textbf{Stage~1} fine-tunes the backbone (LoRA, $r{=}16$, $\alpha{=}32$) to predict the sequence of BOI tokens and the answer for \texttt{2} epochs at learning rate $1\mathrm{e}{-}4$, weight decay $0.01$, and effective batch size \texttt{16} (per-device batch \texttt{1}, gradient accumulation \texttt{16}); \textbf{Stage~2} freezes the backbone and trains only the Vision Head for \texttt{5} epochs at the same learning rate with effective batch size \texttt{16} (per-device batch \texttt{8}, gradient accumulation \texttt{2}), using an L1 reconstruction loss against the ground-truth CoT frames.
+For the text-only ablation we keep the Stage~1 hyperparameters but train on labels that contain only the final \texttt{\textbackslash boxed\{$\cdot$\}} answer (no BOI/EOI tokens, no chain-of-thought text), so the model learns to map the input image directly to the answer with no latent visual reasoning.